MaterializeInc/materialize/doc/developer/design/20220819_bounded_input_reliance.md

 ### Subtleties

 #### Frontier value management
-In reality, the new _resumption frontier_ will be passed to the `Source Ingestion operator`, but needs to be communicated to the `SourceReader` driven by this operator.
+In reality, the new _timestamp resumption frontier_ will be passed to the `Source Ingestion operator`, but needs to be communicated to the `SourceReader` driven by this operator.

 This **may** require some kind of coordination (most likely a [tokio `watch`]) to move the frontier into the async stream.
 Additionally, the